July 7, 2020Print | PDF

-We will begin posting jobs on June 8 for the continuous employment period.
-We will arrange interviews to take place by phone or video conference, any business day.
+During the continuous employment period, we will arrange interviews to take place by phone or video conference, any business day.

 You will find more information on the recruiting dates page.

-Yes; you are welcome to ask co-op students to start when you are ready to train them.
-In spring 2020, we allow start dates that provide students with at least eight (8) weeks of employment at full-time hours, or at least 280 hours at part-time.
+In spring 2020, we accepted co-op jobs that provided students with at least eight (8) weeks of employment at full-time hours, or at least 280 hours at part-time.